 Pancreas transplantation is a treatment option usually for type 1 diabetes patients.
 Four different procedures are available:

-The most common indication for pancreas transplantation (pancreas alone, simultaneous pancreas–kidney and pancreas-after-kidney) in the US for 2015 was type 1 diabetes (82.4%), followed by type 2 diabetes (8.1%) and other (9.5%).
+The most common indication for pancreas transplantation (pancreas alone, simultaneous pancreas–kidney and pancreas-after-kidney transplant) in the US for 2015 was type 1 diabetes (82.4%), followed by type 2 diabetes (8.1%) and other (9.5%).
 Type 1 diabetes (84.0%) and type 2 diabetes (9.7%) were also the most common indications for combined pancreas and kidney transplantation (SPK) in the US during 2015 (Kandaswamy et al., 2017).

-In addition, autologous pancreatic islet cell transplantation after pancreatectomy can improve glycaemic control in patients with chronic pancreatitis or benign pancreatic endocrine tumours.
-(National Institute for Health and Care Excellence (NICE) [IPG274], 2008).
+In addition, autologous pancreatic islet cell transplantation after pancreatectomy can improve glycaemic control in patients with chronic pancreatitis or benign pancreatic endocrine tumours (National Institute for Health and Care Excellence (NICE) [IPG274], 2008).